THE interdependence PROJECT

 Smruti Adya / Andrew Schlesinger / Will Crum / Mayha Soltani / Qixuan Wang

-b) Citizens develop the capacities needed to manage and flourish in diverse and complex communities (capabilities)
+How might we enable citizens to develop the capacities needed to manage and flourish in diverse and complex communities?

-c) The ethics of interdependence cultivates compassion, solidarity and trustworthiness and encourages all citizens to act in the long-term interests of society (norms)
+How might we transmit the ethics of interdependence to encourage all citizens to act in the long-term interests of society?